rpalloni/network/README.md

 # network
-A network is a group of IP addresses
+A network is a group of IP addresses. \
 Network configuration for each host (device) depends on the ip and subnet mask => network ip

 # socket